A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Concept and related work

-Several challenging issues require further investigation in order to achieve the performance gain promised by \gls{UE}-to-Network relaying.
+Despite the performance gain that \gls{UE}-to-Network relaying has promised, several challenging issues require further investigation.
 One can ask how the relays should be strategically positioned in order to optimize the performance of the network.
-For example, work in \cite{collenergy} aims to minimize the overall energy consumption of a two-hop cellular network with mobile relays by identifying the optimal relay location from which this relay should start forwarding the data to the \gls{BS}.
-Sharing the spectrum between \gls{D2D} and cellular communications is one of the existing challenges.
+Sharing the spectrum between \gls{D2D} and cellular communciations is one of the existing challenges.
 Using stochastic geometry modeling, authors in \cite{Atat2017Energy} studied underlay \gls{D2D} enabled cellular networks.
 They analytically derived the tradeoff generated by the spectrum partition between \gls{D2D} and cellular communications and they deduce the optimal spectrum partition that guarantees the fairness in the network.
-Several solutions of power and/or resource allocation in \gls{D2D} relay assisted cellular networks have been studied in the recent literature.
-The work \cite{Hasan2015Distributed} proposes a distributed resource allocation for \gls{D2D} relay-aided cellular networks using game theory tool and exposes a summary of the different existing centralized and distributed resource allocation schemes.
-In addition to resource and/or power allocation schemes, a mode and path selection algorithm was developed and simulated in \cite{Silva2014Performance}.
-Furthermore, \gls{CMDP} problems were formulated in \cite{Niyato2009Optimization} and \cite{Zhang2016Energy} to characterize the optimal packet scheduling decision for mobile relays.
+Several solutions of power and/or resource allocation in \gls{D2D} relayed cellular networks have been studied in the recent literature.
+The work \cite{Hasan2015Distributed}, that proposes a distributed resource allocation for \gls{D2D} relay-aided cellular networks using game theory tool, exposes a summary of the different existing centralized and distributed resource allocation schemes.
+In addition to resource and power allocation, a mode and path selection algorithm was developed and simulated in \cite{Silva2014Performance}.
+Furthermore, \gls{CMDP} problems were formulated in \cite{Niyato2009Optimization} and \cite{Zhang2016Energy} to obtain the optimal decision of packet scheduling that mobile relays should take.